LYTinn/lytinn.github.io/source/_posts/Sentiment-Analysis-paper-read.md

 Finetuning from BERT, and yields improvements in high-data regime, such as ImageNet, whether when there is only 10% labeled data or when a full labeled set with 1.3M extra unlabeled examples is used.

 # XLNet: Generalized Autoregressive Pretraining for Language Understanding
-The state-of-the-art model for Sentiment Analysis on IMDb.
+The [XLNet](https://arxiv.org/pdf/1906.08237v2.pdf) is state-of-the-art model for Sentiment Analysis on IMDb.

 ## Dataset
 The **IMDb Movie Reviews** dataset is a binary sentiment analysis dataset consisting of 50,000 reviews from the Internet Movie Database (IMDb) labeled as positive or negative.
 The dataset contains an even number of positive and negative reviews.
 Only highly polarizing reviews are considered.
 A negative review has a score $\leq 4$ out of 10, and a positive review has a score $\geq 7$ out of 10.
 No more than 30 reviews are included per movie.
 The dataset contains additional unlabeled data.